oubihis/portfolio_old/README.md

 ## Getting Started

-If you want to take my website as a template to build your own feel free to follow below.
+If you want to take my portfolio website as a template to build your own feel free to follow below.

 ### Prerequisites